 IU Addiction Psychiatry Program application requirements

-Applications to the program generally beginning on July 1 should be submitted no later than March 31; the standard start date is July 1.
+Applications to the program should be submitted no later than March 31; the standard start date is July 1.
 Please note that acceptance into the fellowship program does not preclude approval from the loan repayment program; that program is operated solely by the State of Indiana, FSSA, Division of Mental Health and Addiction.
 Interested applicants should submit a Universal Application along with a statement of interest and career goals, CV, summary of relevant clinical, teaching and research experience and 3 letters of recommendation to:

 R. Andrew Chambers, M.D.